 (Cross Reference: SOC 309) Introduction to techniques of behavioral investigation, and application of descriptive, relational and inferential statistics to methods of inquiry, ethics in the behavioral sciences, and the relationship between theory and research.
-Prerequisite: CRIM 200, PSY 101, PSY 200, PSY 201, PSY 205 or SOC 101 and MAT 203.
+Prerequisite one of the following: CRIM 200, PSY 101, PSY 200, PSY 201, PSY 205 or SOC 101 and MAT 203.